Samoreilly/FraudDetector/README.md

 - Rate limiting based on client IP and session.
 - Real-time transaction status updates via Kafka and SSE.
 - Session management and client IP tracking for enhanced fraud prevention.
+- Geolocation to calculate distance between transactions using haversine formula
+- Fraud prediction using binary logistic regression model using features such as amount, location, time, and transaction frequency.
+- Smile binary logistic regression library to predict if a transaction

 ## Tech stack
 - Java 17+